-Cynthia has recently completed a Racial Equity Workshop with local activists, Organizing Against Racism.
+Cynthia completed a Racial Equity Workshop with local activists, Organizing Against Racism.
 OAR teaches participants how to deconstruct historical, cultural and institutional racism and build something new and revolutionary in its place.
 As they offer workshops throughout the Triangle, Cynthia enthusiastically recommends this workshop for any and all people interested in dismantling racism.

 Staff: Professional Development